304 North Cardinal St.

 The Novotel at Canary Wharf — situated at 40 Marsh Wall — is a slender 39-storey high rise solely occupied by the AccorHotels Group.

-Rising 127 meters, the hotel is actually the tallest Novotel in the world, contributing to the growing list of ultra-tall buildings in Canary Wharf.
-The £149 million development provides 305 hotel rooms and a wealth of amenities.
+Rising 127 meters, this hotel is actually the tallest Novotel in the world, contributing to the growing list of ultra-tall buildings in Canary Wharf.
+The £149 million development provides 305 hotel rooms, and a wealth of amenities.

 The hotel combines modern aesthetics with tributes to the areas docklands heritage.
 A great use of modern skyscraper design, in the small 40 Marsh Wall plot the Canary Wharf Novotel manages to cram in a swimming pool: several meeting rooms, and three stories of bars, and restaurants, among much more!